SimonE1003/7-days/README.md

 <h2 align="left">Implemented Features:</h2>

 <p align="left">1.
-Generation of random events: In each map (hospital, weaponshop, supermarket etc) there are randomly generated storys that the player could trigger, which lead to different reward/punishments.
+Generation of random events: <br>
+<blockquote>In each map (hospital, weaponshop, supermarket etc) there are randomly generated storys that the player could trigger, which lead to different reward/punishments.
 Each night, a random (and non-repeating) story will be generated.
+These stories will also have random branches to further enhance the user experience.
+The possibility of each outcome is affected by game difficulty.</blockquote>
+<br>2.
+Data structures for storing data: <br>
+<blockquote>The team used STL::vector for saving Items that the player owns.
+Text based graphs are stored in an two dimensional array, and transformed to STL::vector for passing by value through functions.
+Several strutures are applied for saving content of stories and the player's game status (health, resources, lived days, etc).</blockquote>
+<br>3.
+Save and load:
+<blockquote>This game allows the player to save their game status (health, resources, lived days, etc), items they own, and stories they have experienced.
+The team make sure that the player will retrieve the same game status and will not experience stories they have met, when loading  a gamefile. </blockquote>
+<br>4.
+Dynamic memory management:
+<blockquote>Content of stories are in the format of a self-defined structure: struct story.
+The variables are declared in the form of pointer, and a story is linked to its sequential stories in linked list format, which include dynamic memory management.
+Those variables are then appended to an integer array. </blockquote>
+<br>5.
+File input/output (e.g., for loading/saving data):
-These stories will also have random branches to further enhance the user experience.<br>2.
-Data structures for storing data: <br>3.
-Save and load:<br>4.
-Dynamic memory management:<br>5.
-File input/output (e.g., for loading/saving data):<br>6.
-Multiple Difficulty Levels: The game has easy, medium, and hard modes, which are achieved by varying the status change after each day and the difficulty of the boss fight.</p>
+<blockquote>The game uses file input/output to realise the Save and Load function. </blockquote>
+<br>6.
+Multiple Difficulty Levels: <br>
+<blockquote>The game has easy, medium, and hard modes, which are achieved by varying the status change after each day, possibility of story outcomes, and the difficulty of the boss fight.
+</blockquote></p>

 <h2 align="left">Compilation/execution instructions:</h2>